 - The injury led to specific damages that will have a long-lasting or permanent effect

-If, unfortunately, you’ve lost a loved one due to a medical error you believe may have been malpractice, you or the deceased individual’s family members may be able to file a medical malpractice wrongful death lawsuit on behalf of your loved one.
+If, unfortunately, you’ve lost a loved one due to a medical error you believe may have been malpractice, you or the deceased individual’s family members may be able to file a wrongful death lawsuit on behalf of your loved one.
 Our law firm handles these cases as well.

-Our Experienced Charleston Medical Malpractice Lawyers Can Help
+Our Experienced Lawyers in Charleston Can Help

 We may be able to assist you in pursuing damages for: